BAA-NGP: Bundle-Adjusting Accelerated Neural Graphics Primitives: Abstract

 \section{Abstract}

-Implicit neural representation has emerged as a powerful method for reconstructing 3D scenes from 2D images.
+Implicit neural representations have become pivotal in robotic perception, enabling robots to comprehend 3D environments from 2D images.
 Given a set of camera poses and associated images, the models can be trained to synthesize novel, unseen views.
-In order to expand the use cases for implicit neural representations, we need to incorporate camera pose estimation capabilities as part of the representation learning, as this is necessary for reconstructing scenes from real-world video sequences where cameras are generally not being tracked.
-Existing approaches like COLMAP and, most recently, bundle-adjusting neural radiance field methods often suffer from lengthy processing times.
-These delays ranging from hours to days, arise from laborious feature matching, hardware limitations, dense point sampling, and long training times required by a multi-layer perceptron structure with a large number of parameters.
-To address these challenges, we propose a framework called bundle-adjusting accelerated neural graphics primitives (BAA-NGP).
-Our approach leverages accelerated sampling and hash encoding to expedite both pose refinement/estimation and 3D scene reconstruction.
-Experimental results demonstrate that our method achieves a more than 10 to 20 $\times$ speed improvement in novel view synthesis compared to other bundle-adjusting neural radiance field methods without sacrificing the quality of pose estimation.
+To successfully navigate and interact in dynamic settings, robots require the understanding of their spatial surroundings driven by unassisted reconstruction of 3D scenes and camera poses from real-time video footage.
+Existing approaches like COLMAP and bundle-adjusting neural radiance field methods take hours to days to process due to the high computational demands of feature matching, dense point sampling, and training of a multi-layer perceptron structure with a large number of parameters.
+To address these challenges, we propose a framework called bundle-adjusting accelerated neural graphics primitives (BAA-NGP) which leverages accelerated sampling and hash encoding to expedite automatic pose refinement/estimation and 3D scene reconstruction.
+Experimental results demonstrate 10 to 20 $\times$ speed improvement compared to other bundle-adjusting neural radiance field methods without sacrificing the quality of pose estimation.
+The github repository can be found here \href{https://github.com/IntelLabs/baa-ngp}{https://github.com/IntelLabs/baa-ngp}.